All-time Favorite Visual Novels

 3. G-Senjou no Maou

 A visual novel which depicts a battle of wits for the ultimate supremacy.
 G-Senjou no Maou is probably one of the most mind-blowing visual novel ever made.
-With tales of epic tactical combat and intriguing plots and characters, G-Senjou no Maou would certainly cater to any kinds of visual novel players far and wide!
+With exciting tactical combat and intriguing plots and characters, G-Senjou no Maou would certainly cater to any kinds of visual novel players far and wide, purely just from it’s story presentation, disregarding the fact that whether or not one is a psychological thriller fan or not.

 Visually destructive visual novel, Saya no Uta depicts the pitiable tale of a young man, Fuminori Sakisaka, who involved in a traffic accident, had soon changed his perspective of the world in a completely different manner.
 The traffic accident that he had, “damaged” his brain permanently, and the way the brain reads the vision transmitted through his eyes.. are ghastly.
 Everything become guts and intestines and every person turned into some kind of tentacle monsters.
 Ironically, when one was reading Saya no Uta, chances are they are already expecting this and are playing the visual novel just to check out those scenes.
 Indeed, it is actually one of the good points about it, it’s definitely not Saya no Uta without the intestines.
-In a way, it is epic.
-Psychology thrills, nasty sequences and a tantalizing storytelling a makes up the epic visual novel, Saya no Uta.
+In a way, it is the highlight of Saya no Uta.
+Psychology thrills, nasty sequences and a tantalizing storytelling a makes up the ghastly visual novel, Saya no Uta.

 Likewise with G-Senjou no Maou, Sharin no Kuni was produced by Akabesoft2.
 The game depicts on how law and systems can change a country and focuses a lot conspiracies, criminology, political struggles and wits battles, just like G-Senjou no Maou.
 Sharin no Kuni introduces a really unique government system which aims to rehab certain “criminals.”